4.7.1 Inserting Links into Worksheet CellsInsLink-to-WksCell

 To simultaneously create and link to a new Notes window, simply right-click on a worksheet cell and choose Insert Notes from the shortcut menu.

-Links to Image File
+Inserting Links to Image Files

 The following syntax is used to link an image file into a worksheet cell, and the image will display in the worksheet cell.